-Instructor Name: Dr. Amy Antoninka MCC Email: aantoninka@mclennan.edu Office Phone Number: 254 299-8939 Office Location: MAC 333 Office/Teacher Conference Hours: MW 8:30-9:30, and, TR 11-12:30 online by appointment.
+Instructor Name: Dr. Amy Antoninka MCC Email: aantoninka@mclennan.edu

+Office Phone Number: 254 299-8939

+Office Location: MAC 333

+Office/Teacher Conference Hours: MW 10-12:30, T 11-12, and by appointment
-Other Instruction Information:

-- My preferred contact method is email.
-Please use your MCC email when you correspond and don't forget the third "n" in my last name - Put the course name and section number in the subject line of any email you send. - I will do my best to respond to emails in a timely fashion.
+Other Instruction Information: My preferred contact method is email.
+Please use your MCC email when you correspond and don't forget the third "n".
+This will ensure that your email goes through and does not get sent to "Junk Mail."
+Please put the course name and section number in the subject line of any email you send.
+I will do my best to respond to emails in a timely fashion.
 I anticipate that means I will respond within 24 hours of your initial email, Monday through Friday.
 Please anticipate a potentially longer waiting time for a response over the weekends or holidays.